NachoEngine/PlayerModel/README.md

 ## Installation:

 - This mod requries Utilla, https://github.com/legoandmars/Utilla/releases, extract it into the Plugins folder
-- Download the latest release of this mod and extract it into the Plugins folder
+- Download the [latest release of this mod] and extract it into the Plugins folder
 - Open the new PlayerModel folder, there should be PlayerModel.dll and PlayerAssets folder inside
 - D O N E
+[latest release of this mod]: https://github.com/NachoEngine/PlayerModelMod/releases
 ## PlayerModel Creators

 If you want to make your own playermodels: